JonasMelo21/Numerical-Analysis-Studies/README.md

-# Numerical Analysis Studies
+# Numerical Analysis Studies 📊

-  - This Repository aims to keep track of my personal studies in the field of Numerical Analysis.
-  - The book used as reference is the 9th edition of "Numerical Analysis" by Richard L. Burden and J. Douglas Faires.
+Welcome to my personal repository dedicated to studying Numerical Analysis!
+Here, I document my learning journey based on the 9th edition of "Numerical Analysis" by Richard L. Burden and J. Douglas Faires.
+Each chapter covers various aspects of numerical methods, accompanied by C implementations of algorithms.
-  - The chapters are listed bellow.
-  - Each chapter contains a brief description of what's covered by the book
-  - Also each chapter contains a folder for each algorithm.
-  - The algorithms are written in C Language.

-## Contents
+## Contents 📚

 1. [Chapter 1](chapter1/): Mathematical Preliminaries and Error Analysis
 2. [Chapter 2](chapter2/): Solutions of Equations in One Variable